ElektraInitiative/libelektra/doc/dev/error-categorization.md

 The current structure looks like this:

-- Permanent errors ("01000")
+- Permanent errors
-  - Resource ("01100")
-  - Parsing ("01200")
-  - Installation ("01300")
-  - Logical ("01400")
-- Conflict ("02000")
-- Timeout ("03000")
-- Validation ("04000")
-  - Syntactic ("04100")
-  - Semantic ("04200")

-### Permanent errors ("01000")

-The main category `Permanent Errors` refer to such errors which cannot be fixed by retry at all. `Permanent Errors` are subdivided into

   - Resource
+    - Memory Allocation
-- Parsing
+    - General Resource
   - Installation
   - Logical
+    - Assertion
+    - Interface
+    - Broken plugin
+- Conflicting State
+- Timeout
+- Out-Of-Range
+- Validation
+  - Syntactic
+  - Semantic

+### Permanent errors ("C01000")

+The branch category `Permanent Errors` refer to such errors which cannot be fixed by retry at all. `Permanent Errors` are subdivided into

+- Resource
+- Installation
+- Logical

-#### Resource ("01100")
+#### Resource ("C01100")

-`Resource Errors` are all kinds of errors which are either permission related, existence related or missing resources such as memory, RAM, etc.
+`Resource Errors` as a branch category are all kinds of errors which are either permission related, existence related or missing resources such as memory, RAM, etc.
 Examples are missing files, insufficient permissions or out of memory.
 This category forces users or applications to provide additional resources, create a missing file/ directory etc or provide the relevant permissions for Elektra to work.

-#### Parsing ("01200")

-`Parsing Errors` are reserved for parsers for xml/yaml/ini etc. and indicate errors which were investigated during parsing.
-Such errors show unexpected encounters like missing line endings, illegal characters or wrong encodings.
-Users or applications will have to sanitize the input and retry again.
+##### Memory Allocation ("C01110")

+`Memory Allocation Errors` are errors which come from failed `malloc` calls primarily as no more memory could be allocated for the application.
+Such errors will gain special handling in future releases.

+##### General Resource ("C01120")

+`General Resource Errors` are all kind of permission and existence errors.
+Examples are missing files/ directories or insufficient permission to execute certain commands (eg. you would require sudo permissions).
+Reactions are fixing the permissions or creating the file/directory and retry the operation.

-#### Installation ("01300")
+#### Installation ("C01300")

 `Installation Errors` are those errors which are related to Elektra's installation such as wrong plugin names, missing backends, initialization errors, misconfiguration of Elektra etc.
+Also plugin configuration errors belong to `Installation Errors` as they this happens during mounting.
 Users will have to reconfigure, reinstall, recompile (with other settings) Elektra in order to get rid of this error.
-Applications will most likely not be able to handle such errors by themselves.

-#### Logical ("01400")
+#### Logical ("C01400")

-`Logical Errors` indicate a bug in Elektra such as internal errors, assertion failures or errors which should not happen such as going into a `default` branch when you are assured that all cases are covered.
+`Logical Errors` is another branch category in which you indicate a bug in Elektra such as internal errors, assertion failures or errors which should not happen such as going into a `default` branch when you are assured that all cases are covered.
 Usually such errors come with a message to report such failures to Elektra's bugtracker.
-Applications cannot handle such errors themselves other than reporting it to Elektra and hope that the developers investigate and fix the issue.
+Applications cannot handle such errors themselves.

-### Conflict ("02000")
+##### Assertion ("C01410")

+`Assertion Errors` are such errors which indicate a flaw in the internal logic such as going into a `default` branch which you do never expect to happen.
+This category might be used in the future to automatically issue a bug to our bugtracker.
+As of now if you have to use this error please add a message indicating that this bug should be reported.

+##### Interface ("C01420")

+`Interface Errors` errors indicate a wrong usage of Elektra's API.
+An example would be to pass a NULL pointer to `kdbGet`.
+Also violations of the backend belong into this category.
+Compared to semantic validation errors, this category has its focus on detecting wrong usages of the API instead of a "retry with a different value" approach.

+##### Broken Plugin ("C01430")

+`Broken Plugin Errors` errors indicate that a plugin does not behave in an intended way.
+Unrecognized commands, unkown return codes, plugin creation errors, etc. belong to this category.
+Also uncaught exceptions belong here because Elektra expects all exceptions to be caught.

+### Conflicting State ("C02000")

-`Conflict Errors` are errors which indicate temporary problems which can be handled by handled by updating the current state.
-Examples are the need for calling `kdbGet` before `kdbSet`, or pulling changes from git before pushing them.
+`Conflicting State Errors` are errors where the current state is incompatible with the attempted operation.
+Examples are the need for calling `kdbGet` before `kdbSet`.
+Another example would be to try to push you changes into a git repository where the remote branch has already changed.
 These kind of errors are usually in resolver plugins when the state of the file has changed without the system knowing.
-Applications interacting with such an error usually know how to handle them once approached such as the `highlevel API`.
+Such errors demand a special synchronization action before retrying.

-### Timeout ("03000")
+### Timeout ("C03000")

 `Timeout Errors` are easy to categorize as the reaction simply suggests to wait for a short period and retry again.
 Examples are lost connections to a server.

-### Validation ("04000")
+### Validation ("C04000")

-`Validation Errors` are heavily used for Elektra's `configuration specification` feature and should tell users that their given input does not match a certain pattern/ type/ expected semantic/ etc.
+`Validation Errors` are heavily used for Elektra's `configuration specification` feature and should tell users that their given input does not match a certain pattern/type/expected semantic etc.

 Validation errors can either be syntactic or semantic.

-#### Syntactic ("04100")
+#### Syntactic ("C04100")

 `Syntactic Errors` are errors which tell users or applications that the current format is not valid.
-Examples are wrong date formats or invalid notations such as polish prefix notation.
+Examples are wrong date formats or missing closing brackets `]` inside of a regular expression.
 Also path related errors like missing slashes come into this category.
-Applications should try a different format and retry pushing it to Elektra.
+Also parsing errors fall under syntactic errors such as unexpected encounters like missing line endings, illegal characters or wrong encodings.
+Also transformation and conversion errors are to be categorizes here because the format of the given input does not allow such actions.
+Users should try a different format and retry pushing it to Elektra.

-#### Semantic ("04200")
+#### Semantic ("C04200")

 `Semantic Errors` are a bit more tricky to solve programmatically.
-Examples are if users provide a `String` where Elektra expects an `Integer` or are given server port is already in use in which the specification says it has to be available.
-Applications should try a different value and retry again.
+Examples are references to non-existent keys (`reference` plugin), setting values to keys which require to be empty (`required` plugin), wrong provided values in a specification if you restricted the values (`enum` plugin), etc.

+The provided value differs from the developers/ administrators (specification writer) intention, even though syntactically everything is valid.
+Users should try a different value and retry again.

+### Out of Range ("C05000")

+`Out of Range Errors` are operations which attempt to be past a valid range.
+Examples are trying to set an Elektra Array entry to `-1` or trying to set a port outside of a valid range.
+There is quite some overlap in semantic/syntactic/resource errors but these errors are primarily focused on Elektra arrays.
+It's use is for callers who are iterating (or continually incrementing/ decrementing) through a space and can easily detect when they are done by looking for this error.